TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Introduction

 In this work, we introduce an algorithm that addresses all these issues simultaneously.
-Our method uses minimal resources to prepare Gibbs states at low temperatures as well as the low-energy eigenstates that the Gibbs state is primarily composed of.
+Our method uses minimal ancillary qubits to prepare Gibbs states at low temperatures as well as the low-energy eigenstates that the Gibbs state is primarily composed of.
 We propose a partially adaptive variational quantum method that uses a parametrized truncation of the Hamiltonian’s spectrum.
 While the broad modular structure of our ansatz is the same as the one used in Ref.~\cite{ConsiglioPRA2024}, we use a parametrization in the first (static) part of our ansatz that gives us the von Neumann entropy without the need for classical post-processing.
-This parametrization also gives us a systematic way to reduce the number of ancillas needed to prepare Gibbs sattes in the low-temperature regime.
+This parametrization also gives us a systematic way to reduce the number of ancillas needed to prepare Gibbs states in the low-temperature regime.
 Once the parametrized mixed state that is diagonal in the computational basis is prepared, we variationally find a unitary with support purely on the system qubits that transforms the state into the truncated eigenbasis of the Hamiltonian.
-While one could use a static ansatz to do this, we leverage the power of ADAPT-VQE~\cite{GrimsleyNatureComm2019}, given its ability to find shorter depth circuits.
-This readily gives us access to the low-lying eigenspectrum of the Hamiltonian, upon successful preparation of the \textit{target} Gibbs state.
-This feature also facilitates the preparation of Gibbs states at lower temperatures without any further parameter re-optimization.
-In Fig.~\ref{fig:SummaryChart}, we show a diagrammatic workflow of our method, TEPID-ADAPT.
+While one could in principle use a static ansatz to do this, we leverage the power of ADAPT-VQE~\cite{GrimsleyNatureComm2019}, given its ability to find shorter-depth circuits.
+This readily gives us access to the low-lying eigenspectrum of the Hamiltonian, upon successful preparation of the target Gibbs state.
+This feature also facilitates the preparation of Gibbs states at lower temperatures \textit{without any further parameter optimization}.
+Moreover, we can prepare low-temperature TFD states without any further optimization.
+While most existing approaches use the TFD state as a means to prepare the Gibbs state, thereby explicitly requiring the doubling of the system qubits, our method prepares a low-temperature Gibbs state using a minimal ancillary overhead, and uses the corresponding unitaries to readily prepare the TFD state.
+To our knowledge this is the first variational quantum algorithm to prepare the TFD state that does not necessitate variational optimization on the doubled system.
+We also propose an alternative, ancilla-free implementation of our algorithm, which uses the interpretation of a mixed state as a convex sum of pure states.
+In this approach, computational basis states are sampled from a parametrized probability distribution.
+The expectation value of the Hamiltonian, which is needed for the cost function (given by the Gibbs free energy), is measured as an ensemble average over the samples.
+This interpretation of mixed states has been studied in other contexts in Refs.~\cite{EzzellQST2023,ChenPRA2025}.
+In the near-term, this implementation of our algorithm would involve shallower circuits.
+This approach is related to Ref.~\cite{GrimsleyQST2025}, but in comparison has two key advantages: the freedom in TEPID-ADAPT to variationally optimize the weights of individual states, which is necessary for Gibbs state preparation, and not incurring an additional classical overhead associated with diagonalizing the Hamiltonian in the subspace.

 The organization of the paper is as follows.
 In Sec.~\ref{sec:VarMethods}, we briefly review variational quantum algorithms, with an emphasis on adaptive methods.
 In Sec.~\ref{sec:TEPID}, we introduce our method TEPID-ADAPT and highlight some of its key features.
 In Sec.~\ref{sec:Results}, we apply our method to different phases of a standard spin system---the 1D quantum Heisenberg XXZ model---and compare the performance against exact diagonalization.
 We then conclude in Sec.~\ref{sec:Conclusions}, and discuss further directions to pursue.